Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Pattern recognition from hundreds of projects

-• TCO calculation instead of offer comparison
+• TCO calculation instead of proposal comparison

-• Change management from the start
+• Change management from the very beginning

 Sources: